Financial Planning

 37 U.S.C. § 501 · DoD FMR Vol. 7A, Chapter 35

 SkillBridge is a DoD job-training program authorized under 10 U.S.C. § 1143(e) that allows service members in their last 180 days of service to participate in industry training, apprenticeship, or internship programs while remaining on active duty.
-Participation requires command approval and is governed by branch-specific policy (e.g., AFI 36-2671 for Air/Space Force).
+Participation requires command approval and is governed by branch-specific policy (AFI 36-2671 for the Air Force; SPFI 36-2672 for the Space Force — both effective 31 March 2026 with rank-based duration limits).

 Permissive TDY (PTDY) is non-chargeable time away from duty station authorized for specified purposes such as house-hunting before a PCS; it does not reduce the leave balance and has its own service-specific authorization rules.